 This course will give you the knowledge and skills to provide an enhanced standards of specialist contact lens care.
 It is for optometrists, ophthalmologists, contact lens opticians and ophthalmic nurses wishing to develop specialist contact lens practice, It prepares you in the development of a detailed knowledge of contact lens design, fitting of RGPs, fitting patients with regular and irregular astigmatism and dealing with presbyopia.
 It will be delivered primarily mixed mode (85% online and 15% face to face learning), you also have the option to complete this course fully online.
 This course is accredited by the College of Optometrists which can lead to the Professional Higher Certificate in Contact Lens Practice qualification.

-This course aims to introduce the learner basic concepts of paediatric ophthalmology, in order to give them confidence when approaching children.
-The course will be available to start from 1st March 2021.
-However, due its self-paced nature, you are free to book your place and begin your learning at any point after that date.
+This self-paced online course aims to introduce the learner basic concepts of paediatric ophthalmology, in order to give them confidence when approaching children.

 This course is for ophthalmologists and optometrists wishing to specialise in the contact lens management of corneal and external disease including advanced keratoconus, post corneal surgery, therapeutic and cosmetic contact lenses, paediatric contact lenses and will include hybrids, piggy back contact lenses, large diameter corneal lenses, mini-sclerals and sclerals.
 It will be delivered primarily through mixed mode (85% online and 15% face to face learning).
 You also have the option to complete this course fully online.
 This course is accredited by the College of Optometrists which can lead to the Professional Diploma in Contact Lens Practice qualification.